 God began to show me all the things that were wrong within me, how I had opened up my life to demonic oppression and how I needed prayer ministry for those areas.
 I went to church as often as I could, and received much counselling, deliverance ministry and prayer from the pastoral and counselling staff.

-We are blessed to be pastoring a church of committed and passionate believers from all sorts of cultural and national backgrounds, and are anticipating a great move of the Holy Spirit!
+We are blessed to be pastoring a church of committed and passionate believers from all sorts of cultural and national backgrounds at Open Heaven Church, and are anticipating a great move of the Holy Spirit!